Discovery & Define: Understanding the Problem

-The Discovery and Define mode of the design process is all about bringing clarity and focus to the design space.
-It is your chance, and responsibility, as a thinker to define the challenge you are taking on, based on what you have learned about your user and about the context.
-After becoming an instant-expert on the subject and gaining invaluable empathy for the person you are designing for, this stage is about making sense of the widespread information you have gathered.
+The Discovery and Define mode of the design process is all about bringing clarity and focus to problem soloving.
+It is your chance, and responsibility, as a thinker to define the challenge you are taking on.
+You get a chance to hear from and interact with experts on the subject and gaining invaluable insight.

 The goal of the Discovery and Define mode is to craft a meaningful and actionable problem statement – this is what we call a point-of-view.
 This should be a guiding statement that focuses on insights and needs of a particular user, or composite character.
 Insights don’t often just jump in your lap; rather they emerge from a process of synthesizing information to discover connections and patterns.
 In a word, the Define mode is sensemaking.

 The Discovery & Define mode is critical to the design process because it results in your point-of-view (POV): the explicit expression of the problem you are striving to address.
 More importantly, your POV defines the RIGHT challenge to address, based on your new understanding of people and the problem space.
 It may seem counterintuitive but crafting a more narrowly focused problem statement tends to yield both greater quantity and higher quality solutions when you are generating ideas.
 The Define mode is also an endeavor to synthesize your scattered findings into powerful insights.
 It is this synthesis of your empathy work that gives you the advantage that no one else has: discoveries that you can leverage to tackle the design challenge; that is, INSIGHT.

 HOW to discover and define